 A high-pitched sound might not necessarily point towards a hardware fault in your TV.
 However, before getting to that conclusion, the following steps will help you fix the issue.

 Ideally, all TVs make some noise that can be heard in a quiet room with your ear placed on the unit.
 This is quite normal.

 If you have tried all the above options and you are unable to tone down the high-pitched sound, it could be an issue with an internal hardware component.
 You may want to try fixing the resolution on the tv too.
 But if it fails, it is essential to seek assistance from the manufacturer on your TV warranty status.

 What causes a high-pitch noise in a TV?

-Several things could lead to a high pitch noise from your TV.
+Several things could lead to a high-pitched noise from your TV.
 Different components inside the unit can produce these noises.
-These include the deflection yoke, horizontal flyback transformer, horizontal deflection circuits, among other components.
+These include the deflection yoke, horizontal flyback transformer, and horizontal deflection circuits, among other components.

 Could a high pitch noise mean hardware failure?

 A high-pitched sound might not necessarily point towards a hardware fault in your TV.
 However, an unusually high-pitched noise from the TV could mean a hardware malfunction.